Let and Const

 var name = "Shane";

-You can now declare variables using two new keywords let
+You can now declare variables using two new keywords let and const.
+The main

 difference has to do with how scope works with these variables.

-is block scoped
+varis function scopedletis block scoped

-For instance, look at the code below using var
+For instance, look at the code below using var.

 var myArray = [1,2,3];for (var i = 0; i < myArray.length; i++) {var doubleNumber = myArray[i] * 2;}console.log(doubleNumber); // You would expect this to be undefined, but it's 6.

-to be defined using let
+If we change doubleNumber to be defined using let you get a different result:

 var myArray = [1,2,3];for (var i = 0; i < myArray.length; i++) {let doubleNumber = myArray[i] * 2;}console.log(doubleNumber); // Undefined.